BellaNYC/Social-Health-Worker-Notes-Classification/README.md

 # Methods:
 ### Preprocessing: Bag of words
-1. Stopwords, tokenization, lamentization and stemming
+1. Stopwords, tokenization, lemmatization and stemming

 2. After all above steps, move to build a vocabulary. (vocab = All final features after cleaning, removing stop words etc)